Article By: Dominica Dieffenbach, RDN

 3) Magnesium.

 Magnesium is an essential mineral found in many foods that occurs naturally in the body and supports up to 800 physical and mental processes.
 It has been shown to relax muscles and maintain and regulate GABA, which is helpful for children who have trouble falling asleep and/or wake up frequently during the night.
 It can also help to keep the stress hormone cortisol at a normal level.
-Excessive magnesium supplementation can have undesirable effects (like digestive-related symptoms), so always aim to get magnesium through eating foods such as leafy greens, beans, pumpkin seeds, chia seeds, and whole grains, or try an Epsom salt (magnesium sulfate) bath before bed.
+Magnesium can be obtained through a balanced diet that includes leafy greens, beans, pumpkin seeds, chia seeds, and whole grains.
+An Epsom salt (magnesium sulfate) bath before bed may also help promote relaxation.

 4) Overall nutrition.